 Advances in technology have significantly expanded and enhanced the opportunities for public transportation agencies to serve the mobility needs of their communities.
-To evolve the traditional public transportation infrastructure to enable broadened economic and community opportunity through these options, public transit providers need assistance to innovatively integrate new mobility solutions into their networks to ensure, among other things, that first and last mile public transportation needs are met.
+To evolve the traditional public transportation infrastructure to enable broadened economic and community opportunity through these options, public transit providers need assistance to innovatively integrate new mobility solutions into their networks.